Jovie-Liu/Physical-Modeling-Voice-Synthesis/README.md

 ## Formant-Wave-Function Voice Synthesis and Real-time Sound Effects UI

-The formant-wave function singing voice synthesis developed by IRCAM is modified into a real-time implementation with tunable parameters under which the qualities of the original voice could be modified to a great extent, such as the frequency range, vocal tone, pitch, relative amplitude of each spectral bands, dispersion and vibrato, etc [[Video Demo](https://www.youtube.com/watch?v=tBkFWNNM0Uk)].
+The formant-wave function singing voice synthesis developed by IRCAM is modified into a real-time implementation with tunable parameters under which the qualities of the original voice could be modified to a great extent, such as the frequency range, vocal tone, pitch, relative amplitude of each spectral bands, dispersion and vibrato, etc. [[Video Demo](https://www.youtube.com/watch?v=tBkFWNNM0Uk)].

 <img src="Singing Voice DAFX Real-time UI/UI.jpg" style="width:800px">
 <caption><center> Figure 3.
 User Interface for Voice Modulation</center></caption>